scottzach1/Planck/readme.md

 One notable change with this layout is space + backspace in line with the homing keys.
 As such, Lower and Raise have been moved to occupy the middle two keys.

-I have been using this layout happily daily now for 6 months since this commit.
+I have been using this layout happily daily now since June 2019.

 ```
  Colemak Mod-DH